Key Procurement Skills Development for Today: Category Management

-Category Management is a strategic approach which organises procurement resources to focus on specific areas of spends.
-This enables category managers to focus their time and conduct in-depth market analysis to leverage their procurement decisions fully on behalf of the whole organisation.
+Category Management is a strategic approach which organizes procurement resources to focus on specific areas of spends.
+This enables category managers to focus their time and conduct in-depth market analysis to leverage their procurement decisions fully on behalf of the whole organization.
 The results can be significantly greater than traditional transactional based purchasing methods.

 Category management links the business strategy to sourcing initiatives.
 Spend Categories are managed as business units, with their unique value chain tied to the business strategy, producing enhanced business results by focusing on delivering customer and shareholder value.